Clements in San Joaquin County, California — The American West (Pacific Coastal)

 Erected by Clements 4-H Club 1950

 Location.
 38° 12.242′ N, 121° 5.52′ W. Marker is in Clements, California, in San Joaquin County.
 Marker is on North Mackville Road one mile north of California Highway 88, on the left when traveling north.
+The marker can be found in front of Stillman Magee Park.
 Touch for map.
-The marker can be found in front of Stillman Magee Park.
 Marker is in this post office area: Clements CA 95227, United States of America.
+Touch for directions.

 Regarding Lone Star Mill.
-This is California State Historical Landmark Number 155.
+This is California Historical Landmark Number 155.

 A sawmill was moved to this site by Hodge and (David S.) Terry, and named the Lone Star Mill, as Terry had been raised in Texas.
 A flour mill was added in 1855.
 The mill burned down in 1856 and subsequently rebuilt at the same site.
 Terry was a justice on the California Supreme Court from 1855-1859, but perhaps best remembered for having killed Senator David Broderick in a duel in 1859.